arien007/Selenium_Framework/README.md

    - Users can input the application name, browser link, and XPaths for automation.

 2. **Input Handling**:
+   - The `lineeditApp` field for application name.
-   - The `lineeditApp` and `lineeditLink` fields accept the application name and browser link, respectively.
+   - The `lineeditLink` field for browser link.
-   - The `lineeditInput` field accepts XPaths for automation.
+   - The `lineeditInput` field for XPaths.

 3. **Automation**:
-   - Users can toggle between "Click" and "Write" modes using the respective buttons.
+   - Toggle between "Click" and "Write" modes.
-   - The application generates Selenium-based Python scripts for the specified actions.
+   - Generates Selenium-based Python scripts for the specified actions.

 4. **Output**:
-   - The generated scripts are saved to `text_output_pyside6.py`.
+   - Generated scripts are saved to `text_output_pyside6.py`.
-   - Users can choose to open the output file directly from the application.
+   - Option to open the output file directly from the application.

 ---